 The market for gaming headphones has been expanding rapidly in the past few years.
-In modern gaming, your headset plays a massive role in determining the quality of gameplay and even your performance in some cases.
+In modern gaming, your headset plays a significant role in determining the quality of gameplay and even your performance in some cases.

 Therefore, choosing the right pair of gaming headphones is an important decision, especially with the vast selection of different brands and models.
 In many cases, investing hundreds of dollars on a pair of high-end gaming headphones is a little overkill, especially when plenty of cheaper options have great performance nowadays.

 So if you are on a tight budget, or you’d rather allocate your resources to other gaming elements, well not to worry!
-We’ve come up with a list of some great but cheap headsets for gaming so that you can stay on top of your competition.
+We’ve come up with a list of some excellent but cheap headsets for gaming so that you can stay on top of your competition.

 1. HyperX Cloud Stinger

 Features: Stereo Headset, 50mm directional drivers, Cross-platform compatibility, lightweight, rotating earcups, HyperX Memory foam and leatherette earcups.

 - A lot of value for your buck

 - One of the best performing budget headsets

 HyperX not only makes some of the best high-end competitive headsets but also has an excellent budget candidate, the Stinger.
 This headset is extremely light and has cross-platform compatibility to give you a flexible user experience.